Universiti Malaysia Sabah: 2025 Perhimpunan Aman Gempur Rasuah Sabah 2.0 ("Peaceful Rally Against Corruption in Sabah 2.0")

 On 21–22 June 2025, Suara Mahasiswa UMS organized Perhimpunan Aman Gempur Rasuah Sabah 2.0, a student-led anti-corruption rally that began at Suria Sabah and ended with a sit-in at Lintasan Deasoka in Kota Kinabalu.
 The rally drew around 100 participants and called for improved governance and action on issues such as corruption and water shortages affecting UMS.
 A controversial moment occurred when students burned a caricature of Prime Minister Anwar Ibrahim, prompting public backlash and police investigations under several laws including the Sedition Act.
 UMS announced possible disciplinary action against 13 students, with two identified as directly involved in the burning, which the university strongly condemned.
 In response to criticism, some students defended their actions in Instagram and TikTok as symbolic protest, referencing similar acts by Anwar during his own student activism in the 1970s.
 Prime Minister Anwar Ibrahim later urged UMS not to expel the students involved in the rally, emphasizing that students' future and opportunity to complete their studies should be prioritized.
 The message was conveyed by Higher Education Minister Zambry Abdul Kadir acknowledging the right to assemble is protected under the Malaysian Constitution but should be exercised within the framework of existing laws and university regulations.

 Academic

 Teaching and learning

 Universiti Malaysia Sabah (UMS) was established on 24 November 1994, becoming the ninth public institution of higher learning (IPTA) in Malaysia at that time.
 The university was officially formed under the Universiti Malaysia Sabah (Incorporation) Order 1994, and concurrently, the Universiti Malaysia Sabah (Campus) Order 1994 was issued to designate the university's location and campus site.
 Both orders were gazetted on 30 October 1994 under the Universities and University Colleges Act 1971 and came into effect on 24 November 1994.

 The establishment of the university aimed to produce a skilled and trained society to meet the demands for expertise in the fields of science, technology, and management, in line with national strategies and the global market.
+The university also operates its own academic publishing house, Universiti Malaysia Sabah Press, which publishes scholarly books, monographs, and peer-reviewed journals.